 We show you how to present correctly

-Stuffed PowerPoint slides, overwhelmed listeners and presentations where hardly anyone can tell what it was all about afterwards.
+Stuffed PowerPoint, Prezi or Google slides, overwhelmed listeners and presentations where hardly anyone can tell what it was all about afterwards.
 Unfortunately, this is the daily routine in many meeting rooms.
-We provide you with presentation techniques that will help you present properly and inspire your audience.
+We provide you with presentation techniques that will help you present your work properly and inspire your audience.
 The seventh tip at the end of this article, may even be the alternative to slides in your presentation for you.

 - Bad presentations are not the exception, but the rule

 - If the audience is overwhelmed, the information falls by the wayside